-As of 2011, the privately and state-owned U.S.-flag dredging fleet totaled 457 dredges, and was comprised of the following:
+As of 2015, the privately-owned U.S.-flag dredging fleet totaled 440 dredges, and was comprised of the following:

-The state of New York maintains a 16 dredge fleet of 4 pipeline and 12 mechanical dredges, and the state of Ohio manages a 22 dredge fleet of 11 pipeline and 11 mechanical dredges.
-In addition to the aforementioned, the U.S. Army Corps of Engineers maintains a 11 dredge fleet consisting of 6 pipeline dredges and 5 hopper dredges.
+In addition, the state of New York maintains a 16 dredge fleet of 4 suction and 12 mechanical dredges, and the state of Ohio manages a 22 dredge fleet of 11 suction and 11 mechanical dredges.
+Lastly, the U.S. Army Corps of Engineers maintains a 11 dredge fleet consisting of 5 suction dredges and 6 hopper dredges.